Aderfish/VolcanoDemo/milestone/milestone.md

 1. Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.

-	We did not encountered any particular delay. \
+	Alberts did not have a lot of time to spend on the project these last weeks so the particle effects are still not completed.
+He also found it hard to get started with creating a new actor from scratch and adding new meshes to the render, since this was already in large part provided in the labs.
+He will therefore spend another week to finish his work on particle effects.

-  However, when digging further into the implementation of certain features we noticed a potential issue which is the following : \
+	When digging further into the implementation of certain features we noticed a potential issue which is the following : \
   We initially planed to apply a voronoi tesselation of the lava particles system in order to generate the mesh.
 However, after looking at further documentations, we realised that this was going to be a hard task to implement properly.
 And this is amplified by the fact that we need to apply other constraints to the tessalation in order to keep a consistent mesh of the lava flowing.
   Moreover, the implementation of this feature is necessary before starting working on the rendering of the lava.
   So, we believe that continuing on the voronoi tesselation will introduce too much delay to finish the project correctly.